grisu48/Coreboot/x220t/README.md

 This is the current build, based on Coreboot 4.8 (Commit 98376b84592aea85089f047957c39b3889136574)

+Tested on my x220t, works fine.
+One issue still needs investigation: if the `intel_idle.max_cstate=1` is still required.

 ### coreboot-20180502.bin

 This is the current build, based on Coreboot 4.7.

-This build is a bit picky about the memory bars, I had to unplug and re-plug them.
+This build is a bit picky about the memory bars, I had to unplug and re-plug them and in general has some weird issues from time to time.
+Take the `coreboot-20180527.bin` build instead.

+### coreboot-20171108.bin

+First build, works fine.
+If you expect (like me) random complete system freezes from time to time, consider disabling higher sleeping C-state of the CPU by adding the following to the kernel parameters

+    intel_idle.max_cstate=1

+See [Random freezes](#Random-freezes) for more details

+## Known issues

+### Random freezes

+If you are expecting random freezes, this could come from the intel CPU, that hangs in a higher C-state.

+Solution: add `intel_idle.max_cstate=1` to the kernel parameters

+    # in /etc/defaults/grub
+    GRUB_CMDLINE_LINUX_DEFAULTS="intel_idle.max_cstate=1"

+That solved the issue for me

+Other approaches are documented at https://bbs.archlinux.org/viewtopic.php?id=220716

 # Instructions